 That’s the thing about The Present and so many of the other virtual offerings we have in this pandemic.
 You have to be capable of delight.
 You have to want to be amazed.
 You have to be willing to tolerate bad connection glitches and things that don’t quite fire.
 You may not be at that place right now and that’s okay.
 But if you are, this might be just the kind of whimsical distraction you need.

-After selling out twice, The Present has been extended through August 16.
-Tickets go on sale May 18 at 10 a.m. and are $85 per household.
+[Updated June 15] After selling out three times, The Present has been extended through October 10.
+Tickets are $95 per household.
 (Meaning you’ll be sent one box and one Zoom link, but anyone you’re staying home with is more than welcome to participate on your ticket.)
 Click here or call (310) 208-2028 for more info.